About Amy Bell

 - presented at 2020 14th International Treatment of Personality Disorder Conference.

-- Currently candidate of Master of Research Western Sydney University.
+- Master of Research (WSU)

-- professional membership with PACFA and ANZACATA
+- approved supervisor and professional membership with ANZACATA

 Bio

-Volunteering also became a passion of Amy’s.
-During her early motherhood phase, she began volunteering with Australian Breastfeeding Association, this evolved into birth activism, co-presenting the Birth Hour on community radio and hosting film events and coordinating a birth fair, while being the representative (Maternity Coalition) for the birthing community to negotiate the continued services at our local hospital.
-As part of the biggest birth rally in Canberra, she organised the production of a CD of activist songs (Songs for Homebirth) to raise money for Homebirth Australia to lobby for Independent Midwives insurance indemnity, an issue which remains today.
-This lead to running as an independent candidate in the 2010 Federal election to highlight the midwives issues.
+In 2005 the first of her three daughters arrived, and Amy’s energy shifted to motherhood and her passion for volunteering.
+Amy was inspired by a Circle Of Security workshop, and used her time as a stay-at-home mum to train in Parent Mentoring (cert II), and qualifying as a Birth Doula and Breast-Feeding Counsellor while pregnant with her third daughter.
+During her early motherhood phase, she began volunteering with Australian Breastfeeding Association, this evolved into birth activism, co-presenting the Birth Hour on community radio, hosting film events and coordinating a birth fair.
+Amy held the position of convenor of Blue Mountians Maternity Coalition, representing the birthing community to negotiate the continued services at our local hospital.
+As part of the biggest birth rally in Canberra, she curated and organised the production of a CD of activist songs (Songs for Homebirth) to raise money for Homebirth Australia to lobby for Independent Midwives insurance indemnity, an issue which remains today.
+This lead to running as an Independent candidate in the 2010 Federal election to highlight the midwives issues.
 Amy was not elected but was invited to a meeting with health minister at the time, Nicola Roxon, at parliament House.
-She presented the minister with the CD, which included “song for Nicola Roxon” and a documentary by local film maker, Rani Brown, Throwing the Lies Out with the Birth Water.
+She presented the minister with the CD, which included “song for Nicola Roxon” and a documentary by local film maker, Rani Brown, Throwing the Lies Out with the Birth Water, whilst wearing oversized novelty pearls (think the Flintstones).

 Amy has lived, volunteered and worked on Dharug and Gundungurra country in the Upper Mountains community since 1997.
 She mainly grew up in Wiradjuri country, having moved around country NSW in her childhood and brings the honest and straight-forward values of the country into all aspects of her life.